-> Create a Loving and Safe Environment for Your Blended Family.
+Create a Loving and Safe Environment for Your Blended Family.
 Blended families face unique challenges, and sadly, good intentions aren't always enough.
-With so many complex relationships involved, all the normal rules for family life change, even how you apply something as simple as the five love languages.
+With so many complex relationships involved, all the normal rules for family life change, even how you apply something as simple as the 5 love languages.

-> Gary Chapman, the bestselling author of The 5 Love Languages and national expert on stepfamilies,
+Gary Chapman, the bestselling author of The 5 Love Languages and national expert on stepfamilies,

 Ron Deal, join together in this book to teach you how the 5 love languages can help your blended family.

 * How to overcome fear and trust issues in marriage